George B. Vaughan Leadership Award for Outstanding Adjunct Faculty

 Friends and family of Dr. George B. Vaughan established an endowment fund in 2014 to honor Dr. Vaughan’s distinguished service of over 40 years as a national leader in community college education.
 The George B. Vaughan Leadership Award for Outstanding Adjunct Faculty serves as a legacy of Dr. Vaughan’s achievements and as an inspiration for VCCS faculty.
-The award recognizes one outstanding VCCS adjunct faculty member from each of the Virginia Community College’s five regions served by a Regional Center for Teaching Excellence, for a total of up to five awards to be bestowed in its inaugural year.
+The award recognizes one outstanding VCCS adjunct faculty member from each of the Virginia Community College’s five regions served by a Regional Center for Teaching Excellence, for a total of up to five awards to be bestowed per year.

 The George B. Vaughan Leadership Award for Outstanding Adjunct Faculty is the first VCCS award to recognize the approximately 9,000 adjunct faculty members who are making an impact with countless students across Virginia.

 Each Vaughan Award recipient receives $1,000, paid before the end of the semester of selection of the award.
 Award recipients are photographed and included in VCCS communications including the VCCS and Office of Professional Development websites and VCCS Annual Report.
 Recipients of the award will be announced during the VCCS New Horizons Conference Awards Banquet on April 12, 2018.